KareimGazer/KareimGazer/README.md

 # Hi there, I'm Kareim Tarek
-Udacity Tutor and a Liverpool fan!
+Udacity Session Lead and a Liverpool fan!

 <!--
 **KareimGazer/KareimGazer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.